Fascinating Facts About Small-Yellow-Birds You Should Know

 Townsend warbler perched on branch with yellow face black mask and greenish back

-The Townsend Warbler Is A Striking Little Songbird From Western North America Easily Recognized By Its Yellow Face And Black Markings.
-With Bold Facial Stripes And Olive Green Back It Stands Out Among Migrating Warblers.
-It Breeds In Coniferous Forests From Alaska To The Pacific Northwest And Migrates As Far South As Central America.
-Their High Pitched Songs And Striking Plumage Make Them Favorites During Spring And Fall Migration.
+The Townsend Warbler Is One Of The Most Distinctive Small Yellow Birds Found In Western North America Easily Recognized By Its Bright Yellow Face And Bold Black Markings.
+With Olive Green On Its Back And Sharp Facial Stripes It Stands Out Among Migrating Warblers.
+This Species Breeds In Coniferous Forests From Alaska To The Pacific Northwest And Travels As Far South As Central America For Winter.
+Their Clear High Pitched Songs And Vivid Colors Make Them Favorites Among Birdwatchers During Spring And Fall Migration.

 Verdin